CheckBoxStudio/IoU/ReadMe.md

 # IOU

 This is a C++ implement of intersection over union (IoU) ratio calculation, which requires no third-party libraries.
-And the IoU calculation method is applicable to rectangles, rotated rectangles and any convex polygon.
-A test demo is also included, which can verify the validity and accuracy of the IoU calculation method.
+And the IoU calculation method is applicable to rectangles, rotated rectangles and arbitrary convex polygons.
+A test demo is also included in this project, which can verify the validity and accuracy of the IoU calculation method.

 ---